Decolonising The Outdoors

 Events

-🎬 Take One Action Film Festival screening (Glasgow): world café facilitation on colonial land extraction and destruction, curated by Exhale.
+Take One Action Film Festival (Glasgow): world café facilitation on colonial land extraction and destruction, curated by Exhale.

-🖌️ diaspora/sunago (Edinburgh): creative workshops exploring how the natural environment affects what our bodies carry, as part of EAF25.
+Diaspora/sunago (Edinburgh): creative workshops exploring how the natural environment affects what Global Majority bodies carry, curated by EAF25.

-📖 Decolonising The Outdoors book club (online): discussions celebrating writing which shares the project's themes, as part of a series of events for BPOC.
+Book club (online): discussions celebrating writing around the project’s themes, as part of a series of events for BPOC.

-👥 nature and the outdoors (Edinburgh): roundtable discussion exploring imperialist narratives, programmed by Saffron Cherry.
+Nature and the outdoors (Edinburgh): roundtable discussion exploring imperialist narratives for QTIPOC, programmed by Saffron Cherry.

 “a safe space to discuss radical topics which are often too difficult in the mainstream”